ginnox/CanalNetworkDocs/update notes Nov 2021.md

 In the current release two objective funcions are included.

-Obj Min Bed Slope
+1. Minimize Bed Slope
-Obj Max Bed Slope
+2. Maximize Bed Slope

 Subject to the following constraints.